tejas-ardeshna/TJProfileImage/README.md

 ## Implementation

-Just set subclass of your UITextField to TJProfileImage and let the magic happen.
+Just set class of your UITextField to TJProfileImage and let the magic happen.

 ## Contribute